spinen/blog-posts/continuous_deployment.md

 (Since the developer has his branch merged by the git tool, he must manually delete the branch locally.
 We hardly every use `git flow feature finish`)

----- Continuous deployment of Development starts here-----------

-An accepted merge request is
+6. An accepted merge request is a commit to the `develop` branch, which prompts a web hook from our central git repository to Jenkins.
+Prompting

-All tests run on Develop, a build artifact is created. (composer install, etc.)
+	a.
+Jenkins runs all tests again against the `develop` branch.
+	b.
+Installs all dependencies to the local workspace.
+(We develop with the Laravel framework, so this generally involves [Composer](http.com//composer.com) and [npm](http://npm.com))
+	c.
+Create a zip file with **_all files necessary for deployment._**

+#### Deploying the code artifact

-Jenkins copies the artifact to a target server directory named /var/www/project/BUILD_ID
+1. Jenkins copies the artifact (with scp) to a target server directory named `/var/www/virtual-batcave/BUILD_ID`.
+BUILD_ID is an environment variable available in the Jenkins workspace

+3. Create a symlink pointing `/var/www/virtual-batcave/BUILD_ID/.env` to--> `/var/www/virtual-batcave/.env`.

+4. Create a symlink pointing `/var/www/virtual-batcave/BUILD_ID/storage` to--> `/var/www/virtual-batcave/storage`.

-Do all commands to prepare the site (migrate the DB, etc)
+5. Do all commands to prepare the site (migrate the DB, etc)

-Move the symlink /var/www/project/current to point to /var/www/project/BUILD_ID
+4. Move the symlink `/var/www/virtual-batcave/current` to point to-->`/var/www/virtual-batcave/BUILD_ID`

-New feature is deployed to Development environment!
+New feature is deployed to the Development environment!

--------- deploying to Qanda ---------

-Developer B starts a release branch with git flow release/0.2.3

-Push the release branch to Jenkins

-All tests run in Jenkins -> Build artifact is created.

-deployment process is exactly the same as development, but to Qanda.

------- deploying to Production -----

-Merge release into master.

-Push master to git repo.

-deployment process is identical
+#### Conclusion

+As we mentioned earlier.
+We map our environments to the git-flow model of branching merging.
+The `develop` branch of code is automatically deployed to the development environment, which is an environment only accessible inside our network.
+We deploy our `release` branches to a QandA environment, an environment that is identical to production and _is_ accessible to the world.
+Finally we deploy our `master` branch of code to the live production site.
+In all cases the deployment is prompted automatically with a push to the specific branch, and the deployment process is identical.

+This deployment process is not perfect, by any means.
+In fact, looking through these steps almost every one presents opportunities for optimization.
+However one important principle here is: **_it works_**.
+That give us the ability to build and deploy code quickly and consistently while we improve the process.